araobp/sensor-network/README.md

 Note: calibrating HMC5883L is a little hard.
 I read the data sheet that shows how to calibrate it.

 #### Usage

-I have made these [boards](./doc/BOARD.md) so far.
-They are connected to the base board.

 => [USAGE](./doc/USAGE.md)